 What was the challenge?

 Antipsychotics such as quetiapine are often prescribed for reasons not supported by clinical evidence, increasing healthcare costs and potentially exposing patients to harms.
-The Center for Program Integrity (CPI) at the Centers for Medicare and Medicaid Services (CMS) partnered with the Office of Evaluation Sciences (OES) to improve the value and safety of quetiapine prescribing in Medicare Part D.
+The Center for Program Integrity (CPI) at the Centers for Medicare and Medicaid Services (CMS) partnered with OES to improve the value and safety of quetiapine prescribing in Medicare Part D.